AntouanK/hni-router/README.md

 # hni-router

-A simple `nginx` router and a docker-compose file, to help run the hni project.
+A simple `nginx` router and a docker-compose file, to help run the hni project ( the code behind https://hack.ernews.info ).

 ## Usage
 First build images of the other components.